baudneo/cync-lan/docs/DNS.md

 > should use bluetooth for local control anyway.
 The new device must also not be redirected.

 >[!TIP]
-> If you have a decent (6+) amount of Cync WiFi devices, after you get things working correctly
+> If you have a decent (6+) amount of Cync WiFi devices, after you get things working correctly,
 > only DNS redirect Cync WiFi devices that are mostly always on, like plugs, mains powered switches / always on bulbs.
 > I have 30+ Cync devices and only have 5 always on devices connected to my `cync-lan` server.